 I am definitely not the fittest.
 And, in the wild, I very likely wouldn’t have been fit enough either.
 But in my environment, I’m just good enough.

 Another point I’d like to make here, again, is that the very idea of being the ‘fittest’ implies a standard of measurement.
-A standard which may or may not hold true between species — for example, a plant’s could be how well it photosynthesizes, a bear would judge its fitness through physical strength, while you or I would much prefer cognitive ability.
-So, while you may talk about the fittest individual in a species, many species can be just as fit to thrive in the same conditions.
+A standard which may or may not hold true between species — for example, a plant’s standard could be how well it photosynthesizes, a bear would judge its fitness through physical strength, while you or I would much prefer cognitive ability.
+Two species can be just as fit to thrive in the same conditions even if they have very different characteristics.

 That evolution always means ‘better’ versions of organisms.